kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 Total                                                   | 5 pts
 --------------------------------------------------------|-------
+**Introduction**                                        | 1 pt
-**Introduction & Data**                                 | 1 pt
+**Data**                                                | 1 pt
 **Methodology**                                         | 1 pts
 **Results**                                             | 1 pt
-**Neatness & Organization**                             | 2 pt
+**Neatness & Organization**                             | 1 pt

 ## Peer review

 Critically reviewing others' work is a crucial part of the scientific process, and giving constructive feedback is an important skill that must be practiced.
 The process can enhance your ability to self-assess and improve your own work as well.

 You will be assigned a team to review.
-Time will be spent on peer review in class on **Thursday, December 1**, and your team will have until class-time on **Tuesday, December 6** to provide a detailed critique about the written report and data analysis.
+Time will be spent on peer review in class on **Thursday, November 16**, and your team will have until class-time on **Tuesday, November 28** to provide a detailed critique about the written report and data analysis.
 This feedback is intended to help you create a high quality final project, as well as give you experience reading and constructively critiquing the work of others.

 Peer feedback will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, and any inference, modeling, or conclusions.

+You will also engage in (ungraded) peer review of slides and oral presentation materials in class on Thursday, December 7, in preparation for the final presentations during finals week.

 ## Written report

-Your final report must be written using R Markdown.
+Your final report must be written using Quarto.
 All team members must contribute meaningfully to the analysis and are responsible for what's contained in the final report.
-Before you finalize your report, make sure the printing of code chunks is turned off with the option `echo = FALSE`.
+Before you finalize your report, make sure the printing of code chunks is turned off with the option `#| echo: false`.

-**Submit the final report on Canvas under the <i>Final Report & Repo</i> assignment.** Your final report must match your RStudio Cloud repository *exactly*.
-The mandatory components of the report are below.
+**Submit the final report on Canvas under the <i>Final Report & Repo</i> assignment.** The mandatory components of the report are below.
 You are free to add additional sections as necessary.
 The report, including visualizations, should be **no more than 10 pages long.** There is no minimum page requirement; however, you must comprehensively address all of the aspects mentioned below.

 The written report is worth 45 points, broken down as follows:

 Total                                                   | 45 pts
 --------------------------------------------------------|-------
+**Introduction & Research Questions**                   | 5 pts
-**Introduction/data**                                   | 5 pts
+**Data**                                                | 5 pts
-**Methodology**                                         | 10 pts
+**Methodology**                                         | 5 pts
 **Results**                                             | 15 pts
 **Discussion**                                          | 10 pts
 **Formatting**                                          | 5 pts

-#### Introduction and data
+#### Introduction

 The introduction provides motivation and context for your research.
 Describe your topic (citing sources) and provide a concise, clear statement of your research question and hypotheses.

+#### Data

-Then identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
+Identify the source of the data, when and how it was collected, the cases, a general description of relevant variables.
+This section should also include visualizations and summary statistics *relevant to your research question*.

 #### Methodology

-The methodology section should include visualizations and summary statistics relevant to your research question.
-You should also justify the choice of statistical method(s) used to answer your research question.
+Describe and justify the choice of statistical method(s) used to answer your research question (e.g. modeling choices, inference procedures, etc.).

 #### Results